diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 Threads are divided into two types: **normal threads** and **daemon threads**.
 When the JVM starts up, all the threads it creates (such as garbage collector and other housekeeping threads) are daemon threads, except the main thread. `When a new thread is created, it inherits the daemon status of the thread that created it`, so by default any threads created by the main thread are also normal threads.
 Normal threads and daemon threads differ only in what happens when they exit.
 When a thread exits, the JVM performs an inventory of running threads, and if the only threads that are left are daemon threads, it initiates an orderly shutdown. `When the JVM halts, any remaining daemon threads are abandoned`, finally blocks are not executed, stacks are not unwound, the JVM just exits.

-`Daemon threads should be used sparingly few, processing activities can be safely abandoned at any time with no cleanup`.
-In particular, it is dangerous to use daemon threads for tasks that might perform any sort of I/O. Daemon threads are best saved for "housekeeping" tasks, such as a background thread that periodically removes expired entries from an in-memory cache.
+`Daemon threads should be used sparingly few, processing activities can be safely abandoned at any time with no cleanup`. `In particular, it is dangerous to use daemon threads for tasks that might perform any sort of I/O`.
+Daemon threads are best saved for "housekeeping" tasks, such as a background thread that periodically removes expired entries from an in-memory cache.

 Daemon threads are not a good substitute for properly managing the lifecycle of services within an application.